daattali/beautiful-jekyll/quiz_instructions.md

+---
+layout: page
-# Quiz Instructions
+title: Quiz Instructions
+---

 This page describes the procedure that students should take when writing quizzes.
+For policies, see the [Policies page](policies.html#quiz).

 ## Instructions